How to Plan a Conference Agenda (Free Templates for Word)

 Depending on the specific conference type and size, you will also want to create multiple agenda views to enable participants to navigate the event better and plan their days.
 You can organize the agenda by speaking schedule, time and space, content and topic, and use a timeline view to show each session in real-time or any other form that will enable participants to organize their schedule and decide which sessions they want to attend.
 Your agenda views should align with the overall conference structure and the venue.

-Communicate the agenda to conference talent
+Communicate the agenda

 Communicating the agenda to all the faculty and speakers is crucial.
-It volunteers before the event to facilitate sessions and ensure that each program component is integrated as seamlessly.
-In addition, be sure to communicate any essential deadlines and changes to panelists and speakers, discuss commitments and compensation, communicate any technical requirements and ensure that everyone knows the program requirements, timing, logistics, and distribution.
+It volunteers before the event to facilitate sessions and ensure that each program component is integrated seamlessly.
+In addition, be sure to communicate any essential deadlines and changes to panelists and speakers, discuss commitments and compensation, communicate any technical requirements, and ensure that everyone knows the program requirements, timing, logistics, and distribution.

-Asking for all presentation materials in advance, organizing bio and headshot submissions, and reviewing and confirming presentation outlines are also crucial to ensure that all sessions are delivered on time and to the specifications required.
+Asking for all presentation materials in advance, organizing bio and headshot submissions, and reviewing and confirming presentation outlines are also crucial to ensuring that all sessions are delivered on time and to the specifications required.

 Give attendees the ability to attach sessions to their calendar

-Ensure that all participants can add the conference sessions and keynotes to their calendars so they will know what sessions they have signed up for and when they will be taking place.
+Ensure that all participants can add the sessions and keynotes to their calendars so they will know what sessions they have signed up for and when they will be taking place.
 You can do this by emailing participants a calendar invite or letting them download the conference app before the event.
 By allowing the attendees to view and add sessions, you will allow for a more intuitive experience.

 Best Practices